trapani and western sicily - what is there to see and do?

 Trapani and Favignana seen from EriceTrapani peninsula and the island of Favignana, seen from Erice.

-The hilltop town of Erice is a good enough place to take in the scenery.
-Views stretch northeast to San Vito lo Capo.
-To the south, the view opens up towards Marsala.
+The hilltop town of Erice is a good place to take in the scenery.
+Views stretch northeast to San Vito lo Capo, and to the south, the view opens up towards Marsala.

 The Egadi Islands and the salt flats are also visible.
-The salt is filtered from the seawater using traditional methods.
-Trapani salt is famous for its texture and taste.
+Trapani salt is famous for its texture and taste, and it is filtered from seawater using traditional methods.

 In addition to the views, Erice is known for its Norman castle perched on the edge of a cliff.
-Behind it are the ruins of the temple of Aphrodite.
+Behind it are the ruins of the temple of Aphrodite, a fascinating historical site offering a glimpse into the town's ancient past.

 The site was honored by the Carthaginians, Greeks, and Romans alike.